tudat-team/tudatpy/README.md

 Installation
 ===================

-Installing `tudatpy` from the `ggarrett13` channel can be achieved by adding `ggarrett13` to your channels with:
+Installing `tudatpy` from the `tudat-team` channel can be achieved by adding `tudat-team` to your channels with:

 ```
-conda config --add channels ggarrett13
+conda config --add channels tudat-team
 ```

-Once the `ggarrett13` channel has been enabled, `tudatpy` can be installed with:
+Once the `tudat-team` channel has been enabled, `tudatpy` can be installed with:

 ```
 conda install tudatpy